-Pe rcent of Stude ents Meeting o r Exceeding the e State Standa rds Sch iool Dis trict St ate Subject 2014-15 2015-16 2014-15 2015-16 2014-15 2015-16 English Language Arts / Literacy (grades 3-8 and 11) 78.0% 39.0% 48.0% Mathematics (grades 3-8 and 11) 91.0% 29.0% 36.0%
+Percent of Stude Percent of Students Meeting or Exceeding the State Standards Subject School District State English Language Arts / Literacy (grades 3-8 and 11) 33.0% 44.0% Mathematics (grades 3-8 and 11) 25.0% 33.0%

 Note: Percentages are not calculated when the number of students tested is ten or less, either because the number of students in this category is too small for statistical accuracy or to protect student privacy.
+Double dashes (--) appear in the table when the number of students tested is ten or less.